CO2 Laser Skin Resurfacing: Your Complete Guide

 Think of the first few days as dedicated downtime for your skin.
 Immediately after your treatment, your skin will be red and feel like a fresh sunburn.
 You can expect some swelling and mild oozing for the first 24 to 48 hours, which is a normal part of the healing process.
 As the days go on, your skin will develop a "bronzed" look before it begins to gently peel, revealing the fresh, new skin underneath.
 Most people feel comfortable enough for video calls around day five and are ready to return to work or social activities (with makeup) by the end of the first week.

-Beyond Week One: Seeing Your New Skin Emerge
+After the First Week: Seeing Your New Skin

 Once the initial peeling is complete, your new skin will appear pink and feel incredibly smooth.
 This pinkness is a sign of increased blood flow and healthy healing, and it will gradually fade over the next several weeks.
 The real magic, however, happens beneath the surface.
 Your skin will continue to build new collagen for up to six months, meaning your results will keep getting better over time.
 You can look forward to seeing softer fine lines, much smoother texture, tighter skin along your jawline, and a clearer, brighter complexion.
 It can take a while for your skin to return to its normal color, so patience and sun protection are key.